apache/activemq-artemis/docs/user-manual/en/ha.md

 ### HA Policies

-ActiveMQ supports two different strategies for backing up a server *shared store* and *replication*.
+Apache ActiveMQ supports two different strategies for backing up a server *shared store* and *replication*.
 Which is configured via the `ha-policy` configuration element.